blessingstonsk/Segment-Anything-Annotation-tool/README.md

 # Segment-Anything-Annotation-tool
-We've crafted a Python UI leveraging Labelme and Segment-Anything for precise pixel-level annotation.
+We've crafted a Python UI leveraging Labelme and Segment-Anything model from Meta AI for precise pixel-level annotation.
 Our tool facilitates the creation of multiple masks through SAM prompts (box/point), enables efficient polygon editing, and maintains a comprehensive record of categories.
 Moving forward, we're excited to integrate CLIP-based techniques for enhanced category proposal and incorporate VOS methods to streamline mask association in video datasets.

 ## Features
 - [x] Interactive Segmentation by SAM (both boxes and points prompt)